 Health Check Troubleshooting

-Under TCP protocol, cloud load balancer uses SYN packet for the check, while under UDP protocol, it uses Ping command for the check.
+Under TCP protocol, CLB uses SYN packets for check.
+While under UDP protocol, CLB uses

-- Check whether the CLB back-end CVM is configured with a firewall that affects the service.
-If yes, please disable it.
+- Check whether the CLB real server is configured with a firewall that affects the service.
+If yes, disable it.

-- Use Netstat command to check if there is a process listening on the back-end CVM port.
+netstatcommand to check whether there is a process listening on the real server port.
 If no such process is found, restart the service.

-- CLB's Layer-7 health check service communicates with the back-end CVMs via private network, so you need to log in to the server to check whether the application server port is being listened on normally at the private network address; if not, you should move the listening of application server port to the private network address to ensure the normal communication between the CLB system and back-end CVM.
+- Because Layer-7 health check service of CLB communicates with the real server via the private network, you need to log into the server to check whether the application server port is listened on normally at the private network address.
+If not, move the listener on the application server port to the private network to ensure normal communication between CLB and the real server.

-The server on Windows system uses the following command:
+For a server on Windows, use the following command:

 netstat -ano | findstr :80

-The server on Linux system uses the following command:
+For a server on Linux, use the following command:

 netstat -anp | grep :80

-- Make sure that the relevant port has been opened on back-end CVM, which must be consistent with the back-end port you configured in the CLB listener configuration.
+- Make sure the relevant port has been opened on the real server, which must be the same as the backend port configured for the CLB listener.

-For a Layer-4 CLB, it is considered normal as long as the back-end port telnet gives a response.
-You can use
+For Layer-4 CLB, it is considered normal as long as backend port

-On Windows system, you can directly input private IP in a CVM browser to test whether it is normal.
-In this example, http://126.96.36.199 is input.
+On Windows, you can directly enter the private IP in the browser of a CVM to test whether it is normal.
+This example uses

-- Check whether there is a firewall or other security software inside the back-end CVM.
-Such software can easily block local IP address of the CLB system, causing the failure of the CLB system to communicate with the back-end CVM.
+- Check whether there is a firewall or other security software on the real server, which is likely to block the local IP address of the CLB.
+This causes the CLB to be unable to communicate with the real server.

-Check whether the firewall of private network on the CVM allows port 80.
+Check whether the private network firewall of the server allows port 80 to pass.
 You can temporarily disable the firewall for the test.

-- The recommended test file specified for health check is a simple page in html form and is only used for check return results.
-Dynamic scripting languages such as php are not recommended.
+- For the test file specified for health check, we recommend you use a simple page in HTML format, which is only used to check the returned results.
+Dynamic programming languages such as PHP are not recommended.

-- Check whether there is a high load on the back-end CVM that leads to slow response of CVM to provide service.
+- Check whether the CVM has high load that leads to slow response.